 The NID is the central information source for dams in the United States and its territories.
 Recent updates to the site support a wider variety of users, such as emergency managers, safety professionals, infrastructure owners, community leaders, business owners, and residents, understand the relationship between dams and their surrounding communities.
 The new features include:

 - Public sharing of dam flood inundation maps (initially USACE only)

 - Additional information to explain benefits and risks of USACE dams

 Information in the National Inventory of Dams

-The NID initially consisted of approximately 45,000 dams, which were gathered from extensive record searches and some feature extraction from aerial imagery.
-Since continued and methodical updates have been conducted, data collection has been focused on the most reliable data sources, which are the many federal and state government dam construction and regulation offices.
+Initially consisting of approximately 45,000 dams, the United States now has 92,075 total dams with an average age of 61 years.
+Since continued and methodical updates have been conducted, data collection has focused on the most reliable data sources, the many federal and state government dam construction and regulation offices.

-For any issues or questions regarding the NID, please contact the NID Data Team.
+For any issues or questions regarding the NID, contact the NID Data Team.